Chatsworth, Los Angeles: Economy

 Chatsworth is the home of the National Notary Association and the headquarters for Premier America (formerly Litton Federal Credit Union) and Matadors Community Credit Union.

 The Santa Susana Field Laboratory (SSFL), once busy with Rocketdyne testing rocket engines and Atomics International doing nuclear research, is quiet and high in the Simi Hills west of Chatsworth.
 It has been closed, will undergo an extensive environmental cleanup, and will become an open-space park.
 The park will permanently add to Chatsworth's scenic backdrop, greenway, and hiking opportunities.

-Some current businesses based in Chatsworth are Capstone Turbine, Natel Engineering, and Hydraulics International.
-Lamps Plus has production and distribution facilities here.
+Some of the current large employers based in Chatsworth are Capstone Turbine, Natel Engineering, and Hydraulics International.
+Lamps Plus has production and distribution facilities in Chatsworth.

 Titus Software's United States subsidiary once had its headquarters in Chatsworth.

 Seltzer Motor Industries, of Chatsworth, in 1979 produced the Willow, a two-seat sports car kit.
 It is the first transverse, inline four-cylinder, mid-engined kit car ever offered to the public.